Automattic/developer/readme.txt

 == Changelog ==

 = 1.2.1 (2013-06-18) =
-* Added MP6 to reccommended plugins
+* Added MP6 to recommended plugins

 = 1.1.6 (2013-04-08) =
 * Made purpose of activate/install links on Settings page more obvious